-Production bonus expense of \$7.8 million, included within operating expenses, represents the Company's working interest share of a \$10 million Contractor obligation owed to the KRG in 2020 in accordance with the PSC.
-The corresponding \$10 million payable was offset against the outstanding oil sales receivables from the KRG (see further discussion in note 20).
+Production bonus expense of \$15.5 million, included in operating expenses, represents the Company's working interest share of a \$20 million Contractor obligation owed to the KRG in 2022 in accordance with the PSC.
+The corresponding \$20 million payable is recorded as a PSC obligation within trade and other payables on the accompanying consolidated statements of financial position.
+The co-venturer's \$4.5 million share is recorded as a receivable from co-venturer within trade and other receivables on the accompanying consolidated statements of financial position.

-Depletion, depreciation and amortization includes unit of production depletion of oil properties (see note 2(h)), straight-line depreciation of other property and equipment (see note 2(i)), accretion expense on decommissioning provision (see note 2(n)), and depreciation of RoU assets recognized under IFRS 16 (see note 2(o)).
+Depletion, depreciation and amortization includes unit of production depletion of oil properties (see note 2(h)), straight-line depreciation of other property and equipment (see note 2(i)), accretion expense on decommissioning provision (see note 2(n)), and depreciation of RoU assets recognized under IFRS 16 Leases (see note 2(o)).

-Transportation costs include trucking and unloading expenses related to delivery of the Company's proportionate share of entitled oil production to the sales location and is incurred prior to the transfer of control.
+Transportation costs include trucking and unloading expenses related to delivery of the Company's proportionate share of entitled oil production to the sales location and is incurred prior to the delivery point.